fooock/jenkins-auto/README.md

 >This will install all required roles and collections needed to provision the base images.

-Now you can execute the directive required to generate the base image with the common components to run a Jenkins instance.
+Now you can execute the required directive to generate the base image with the common components to run a Jenkins instance.

 ```bash
 $ make packer-build
 ```

-The last step is to create the resources using terraform.
+The last step is to provision the resources using terraform.
 Just execute this command:

 ```bash
 $ make terraform-apply TERRAFORM_SSH_KEYS='["your_sshkey"]'